 Joint Clinical Lead: Dr Clifford Mann OBE

-Consultant in emergency medicine at the Taunton and Somerset Hospital, National Clinical Advisor on A&E to NHS England and immediate past president of the Royal College of Emergency Medicine.
+Consultant in emergency medicine at the Taunton and Somerset Hospital, National Clinical Advisor on A&E to NHS England and former president of the Royal College of Emergency Medicine.

 Dr Clifford Mann was appointed an Officer of the Order (OBE) in the 2018 New Year’s Honours list for services to emergency medicine.